Hank the Cowdog: Characters

 Hank: Hank is the main character and narrator of each story in the Hank the Cowdog adventures.
 Hank is the only character to appear in every single story in the series.
 Hank claims to be a "purebred top-of-the-line blue-ribbon cowdog", and that may in fact be true.
 According to the official Hank The Cowdog Website, Hank is based on a real Australian Shepherd named "Hank".
 He styles himself as the "Head of Ranch Security" and conducts security sweeps and nightly patrols.
 However his real task is to serve as the assistant to Slim and Loper in herding cattle.
 Hank has a superiority complex which causes him to have an inflated sense of his own intelligence, strength, courage and attractiveness.
 As a result of this, Hank frequently finds himself in sticky situations, usually of his own creation.
 Much of the humor of the series comes from Hank as narrator shamelessly attempting to make himself seem more competent with hindsight than he really was, but the reader is rarely fooled.
 Despite his flaws Hank is deeply loyal to his family and the ranch community and usually rises to the occasion at the moment of true crisis.
 He has a sister named Maggie, who has four puppies named Barbara, Roscoe, April, and Spot.
-She is much more mannerly than her brother and sees Hank as a disappointment and a bad influence on his nieces and nephews.
+She is much more refined than her brother and sees Hank as a disappointment and a bad influence on his nieces and nephews.
 She tries to get him to leave whenever he visits her, all the while trying to be nice.
 Hank is based on an Australian Shepherd named Hank that was owned by a neighbor of Erickson's when he was managing a ranch in Oklahoma.
 The neighbor wanted to use the dog to help with the cattle but the dog was not trained and proved a hassle.